masuidrive/slack-summarizer/README.md

 ### Install the bot in the channel

 - Search for "Summary" in the search window at the top of the screen and click "Summary [APP]".
-- Click "Summarizer" and click "Add this app to a channel" to specify the channel where you want to post the summary results.
+- Click "Summary" and click "Add this app to a channel" to specify the channel where you want to post the summary results.

 ### Run